wp-plugins/advanced-category-column/readme.txt

 = 2.7.3 =

 * more accurate and easy thumbnails in the widget
-* added the possibility to get unfilterd excerpt to avoid possible interferences with other plugins
+* added the possibility to get unfiltered excerpt to avoid possible interferences with other plugins

 = 2.7.2 =